Portability, Compatibility, and Support Durations¶

 As an example, from an application standpoint, the only effect of upgrading DAML for Postgres 1.4.0 to DAML for Postgres 1.6.0 is an uptick in the Ledger API version.
 There may be significant changes to components or database schemas, but these are not public APIs.

-SDK, Runtime Component, and Library Compatibility: SDK Upgradeability¶
+SDK, Runtime Component, and Library Compatibility: DAML Connect Upgradeability¶

-As long as a major Ledger API version is supported (see Ledger API Support Duration), there will be supported versions of SDK, Runtime Components, and Libraries able to target all minor versions of that major version.
+As long as a major Ledger API version is supported (see Ledger API Support Duration), there will be supported version of DAML Connect able to target all minor versions of that major version.
 This has the obvious caveat that new features may not be available with old Ledger API versions.

-For example, an application built and compiled with SDK, Libraries and Runtime Components 1.4.0 against Ledger API 1.4.0, it can still be compiled using SDK 1.6.0 and can be run against Ledger API 1.4.0 using 1.6.0 libraries and runtime components.
+For example, an application built and compiled with DAML Connect 1.4.0 against Ledger API 1.4.0, it can still be compiled using SDK 1.6.0 and can be run against Ledger API 1.4.0 using 1.6.0 libraries and runtime components.